 How To Play

-After all of the players have acted on their hands (either by hitting or standing), the dealer will expose his “hole card” (down card) and take additional cards or stand according to the following rules: If the dealer’s total is 17 or more, he MUST stand.
-If his total is 16 or less, he MUST hit until his hand totals 17 or more or “busts” (exceeds a total of 21).* If the dealer does not bust and your card count is closer to 21 than the dealer’s hand, you win; if it is less, you lose.
+After all of the players have acted on their hands (either by hitting or standing), the dealer will expose his “hole card” (down card) and take additional cards or stand according to the following rules: If the dealer’s total is 17 or more, he MUST stand!**.
+If his total is 16 or less, he MUST hit until his hand totals 17 or more or “busts” (exceeds a total of 21).
+If the dealer does not bust and your card count is closer to 21 than the dealer’s hand, you win; if it is less, you lose.

 Blackjack Options – Splitting Pairs

 If you are dealt two cards with equal value, you have the option of “splitting” them into two separate hands.
 A “split” is simply two hands played separately.
 You must match your original bet if you split.
 You may “re-split” a pair up to three times (making up to four separate hands).
 You may take as many “hits” as you like on each hand.
-However, if you split a pair of Aces, you will receive only one card on each of the hands, but if one of the “hit” cards is another Ace, you may re-split.* 21 on split Aces is not considered a blackjack and pays even money.
+However, if you split a pair of Aces, you will receive only one card on each of the hands, but if one of the “hit” cards is another Ace, you may split again.
+21 on split Aces is not considered a blackjack and pays even money.

 Players also have the option of increasing their wager by “doubling down.”
 After receiving your first two cards, you may “double down” by increasing your wager up to the amount of your original bet and receive only one additional card.
-You may “double down” on any two cards.
+You may “double down” on any first two cards.

 If the dealer’s “up” card is an Ace, you have the option of making an “insurance” wager.
 You may wager any amount up to half your original bet that the dealer’s down card has a value of 10.
 That is, you are wagering that the dealer has blackjack.
 If the dealer’s hole card has a value of 10, you will be paid 2-to-1 on your insurance wager.
 If the card has a value other than 10, the dealer takes your insurance wager.

-After receiving your first two cards, if you feel that you probably cannot beat the dealer’s hand, you are allowed to “surrender” by giving up half of your bet before the dealer acts on his hand.
+After receiving your first two cards, if you feel you probably cannot beat the dealer’s hand, you are allowed to “surrender” by giving up half of your bet before the dealer acts on his hand.
 Simply announce verbally to the dealer that you wish to surrender when it is your turn to act on your hand.